jewetnitg/edia-frontend-build-proposal/README.md

 |   +-- dst // the built project
 |   +-- build.tar.gz // the ./build/dst directory, put in an archive
 +-- package.json // configuration for the projects dependencies
-+-- karma.conf.js // configuration for karma, the test runner
++-- tsconfig.json // configuration for typescript
-+-- build.config.js // configuration for the gulp build
++-- typings.json // configuration for typings, the package json for typings +-- karma.conf.js // configuration for karma, the test runner +-- build.config.js // configuration for the gulp build
 +-- jsdoc.conf.json // configuration for generation of documentation